Documentation

 • The InfluxDB service (influxd) must be running except when performing an offline legacy restore.

 • Both the source and target InfluxDB instances must be the same InfluxDB version or differ by only a minor version.
-For example, you can back up data from InfluxDB and restore it to an InfluxDB 1.8.10 instance.
+For example, you can back up data from InfluxDB 1.7 and restore it to an InfluxDB 1.8 instance.
+The only exception is restoring data from InfluxDB 1.8 into 1.11.

 Important notes